webpack/webpack-dev-server/README.md

 Either method will start a server instance and begin listening for connections from `localhost` on port `8080`.

-webpack-dev-server is configured by default to support live-reload of files as you edit your assets while the server is running.
+webpack-dev-server is configured by default to support the live-reload of files as you edit your assets while the server is running.

 See [**the documentation**][docs-url] for more use cases and options.